 Grand Island Public Schools Transportation Rules

-- Treat all students and the driver with respect. - Keep hands, feet, and objects to self and inside the bus. - No teasing, harassment, bullying, or fighting. - Talk only with seat partner and in a quiet voice, using appropriate language. - Remain seated and facing forward in designated seat. - No food, drinks, or illegal substances on the bus.
+- Treat all students and the driver with respect. - Keep hands, feet, and objects to self and inside the bus. - No eating or drinking on the bus. - Talk only with seat partner and in a quiet voice, using appropriate language.